robinhood/faust/docs/introduction.rst

 Modern web applications are increasingly being written as a collection of microservices and even before this it has been difficult to write data reporting operations at scale.
-With stream processing you don't have to strain your database with complicated queries, instead a push-based streaming data pipeline updates reports as events happen in your system.
+In a reactive stream based system, you don't have to strain your database with costly queries, instead a streaming data pipeline updates information as events happen in your system, in real-time.

 Faust also enables you to take advantage of asyncio and asynchronous processing, moving complicated and costly operations outside